Lasseignejk/DC-Practice/FrontEndProject/readMe.md

-# Welcome to Park-a-pedia, a site to explore parks and historical sties across the US
+# Welcome to Park-a-pedia, a site to explore parks and historical sites across the US

 ![Park-a-pedia Home Page](/FrontEndProject/pictures/parkapediaHome.png)